 - Serving time!
-Now’s the time to shout your fellow diner/diners and get them to help bringing everything out to the table and for goodness sake, pop the cork on something fizzy!
+Now’s the time to shout your fellow diner/diners and get them to help to bring everything out to the table and for goodness sake, pop the cork of something fizzy!
 It’s time to take the weight off your slingbacks and relax.

 And you’re done!
 You’ve made it – your festive feast is on the table, it’s time to eat!

 Merry Christmas to you all 😀 xxx